 Historian and writer Thomas Carlyle once said “The greatest of faults, I should say, is to be conscious of none.”
-One of the most empowering choices you can make is to take responsibility for what you think, say, and do.
+One of the most empowering choices you can make is taking personal responsibility for what you think, say, and do.

-Personal Responsibility is consciously embracing our lives as a reflection of our thoughts, choices, and reactions, rather than viewing ourselves as perpetual victims, helpless and powerless to what “inevitably” happens to us or to our inescapable nature.
+Taking personal responsibility means to consciously embrace our lives as a reflection of our thoughts, choices, and reactions, rather than to view ourselves as perpetual victims, helpless and powerless to what “inevitably” happens to us or to our inescapable nature.

 Free will is a divine gift because when used well, it activates blessings, miracles, and favor.
 Instead of getting caught up in finding who’s fault it is or blaming everything in everyone but ourselves, we can learn valuable lessons that add expanded WISDOM, STRENGTH, PEACE, and COMPASSION to our emotional and spiritual toolkit, and even break generational cycles of erratic results and misery.

-Personal responsibility requires us to stare at the huge log in our own eye and stop blaming everything and everyone for what we see as misfortune.
+Personal responsibility requires us to stare at the huge log in our own eye [Matthew 7:5] and stop blaming everything and everyone for what we see as misfortune.

 The Secret To Master The Lost Art Of Taking Personal Responsibility

-ART is defined as “the expression or application of human creative skill and imagination.”
-Here’s how you can consciously create and design a life rich in personal responsibility:
+ART is defined as “the expression or application of human creative skill and imagination” so it’s all about doing what works for you.
+Here are some suggestions on how you can consciously create and design a life rich in personal responsibility:

-Get Clear on what you really want and what is meaningful to you and Eliminate any Excuses you have been telling yourself to distort reality: catch yourself justifying and rationalizing and own up to your part in the situation.
-This will allow you to know exactly what you can correct, change, and/or control, and what to let go of.
+Eliminate any Excuses you have been telling yourself to distort reality: catch yourself justifying and rationalizing and decide to own up to your part in the situation.
+When you drop the story and come from a place of love and grace, you can discern what you will correct or change, and what you will let go of.

 SMILE!
 Personal responsibility is a learned discipline and it can remove heavy emotional burdens like worry, uncertainty, guilt, overwhelm, and shame, bringing you peace of mind, self-confidence, and earned respect.
 Whew!